xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 ### Pulse Shaping

-Pulse current is limited to due to internal capacitor bank.
+Pulse current is limited due to the internal capacitor bank.
-* always: Ip <= 8A (enforced by register)
+* Always: Ip <= 8A (enforced by register)
-* when Ip >= 4A: Tp <= 8mC / Ip
+* When Ip >= 4A: Tp <= 8mC / Ip
   * Tp (max) = 1ms @ Ip = 8A
   * Tp (max) = 1.3ms @ Ip = 6A
-* when Ip >= 4A: Ip * DF <= 4A
+* When Ip >= 4A: Ip * DF <= 4A
   * DF (max) = 50% @ Ip = 8A

-If DF or pulse duration exceeds these values, discharge current will dwindle to 4A (power supply current)or cause abrupt voltage drop.
+If DF or pulse duration exceeds these values, discharge current will dwindle to 4A (power supply current) or cause an abrupt voltage drop.

-ED board driver is optimized for EDM.
-It uses combination of
+The ED board driver is optimized for EDM.
+It uses a combination of:
 * 100V low-capacity "ignition supply"
 * 36V high-capacity "discharge supply"

-This is possible because EDM discharge voltage, once ignited, become about 20V (up to 30-ish V, depending on discharge conditions).
+This is possible because the gap voltage, once ignited, becomes about 20V (up to ~30V, depending on conditions).
-This dual supply driver is power-efficient, but produce unexpected behavior when connected to non discharge gap load.
+This dual supply driver is power-efficient but produces unexpected behavior when connected to non-discharging loads.